go-acoustic/cordova-acoustic-connect/applications/Demo/README.md

 ## Iterating on the plugin

-Because the plugin is installed with `--link`, edits to `../../src/android/` or `../../src/ios/` only need `cordova prepare` (not a re-install) to take effect in this demo.
+Switch to the linked local plugin first (see First-time setup above).
+Once installed with `--link`, edits to `../../src/android/` or `../../src/ios/` only need `cordova prepare` (not a re-install) to take effect in this demo.

 ```sh
 # from applications/Demo/